Compare two cars

 Safety

 Both vehicles got tested by European New Car Assessment Programme (Euro NCAP), with the Nissan being a slightly better choice apparently.
-Still, apart from the official crash test results there are other things we need to be aware of.
+Moving further on, let's take a closer look at some additional safety-related facts.
 Both vehicles belong to the small family car segment, which is generally classifying them somewhere in the middle safety-wise, still it doesn't help us solve our dilemma, does it?
-On the other hand, when it comes to weight, a factor that most people underestimate, the Japanese car offers a marginal difference of 5% more metal.
+On the other hand, taking kerb weight as an important factor into account, the Japanese car offers a marginal difference of 5% more metal.

 Reliability